ProjectsTechnology research & development

 EPPI Reviewer: software for systematic reviews

 Our EPPI Reviewer software has been a long-standing area of technology research and development.
 It aims to be an end-to-end solution for all types of systematic review, managing data from citation screening through to synthesis.
-Recent developments include the incorporation of text mining to support citation screening, and the statistical software 'R' at the 'back end' to facilitate advanced statistical analyses.
+Recent developments include the incorporation of machine learning to support citation screening, study classification, and data extraction, and the statistical software 'R' at the 'back end' to facilitate advanced statistical analyses.
 Further information about the software is available on the EPPI-Reviewer Gateway.

 Copyright 2019 Social Science Research Unit, UCL Institute of Education :: Privacy Statement :: Terms Of Use :: Site Map :: Login